CAROLYN GOODIN

 M.S.N., Cumberland University

-Joe Callis is a nursing graduate from Cumberland University.
+Joe Callis is a two-time nursing graduate from Cumberland University.
 His background includes Medical/Surgical, Nursing Informatics, and Critical Care.
 He currently works in a Surgical ICU.
 He is board certified in Medical/Surgical and Critical Care.
 Mr. Callis has the following certifications: CCRN & RN-BC.
+He enjoys making complicated or scary topics easier for nursing students to understand.

 In his free time, Joe enjoys traveling, cooking, and being with his two dachshunds, Huckleberry and Wally.